 Switch and reduce costs

-If you just stay with your current supplier and not renegotiate your contract then your prices are likely to increase as you will be on a roll over contract.
-You must get new rates each year even if you want to stay with the energy company you are already with.
+If you simply stay with your current supplier without renegotiating your contract, then your prices are likely to increase as you'll enter into a rollover contract.
+You must get new rates each year even if you want to stay with your current energy company.

-Since the deregulation of the Energy Industry in the UK in the late 1990s, energy prices have become dependant on the supply market not only in the UK, but in Europe and even the rest of the world.
-UK business energy prices are now determined in a traded market, which was not the case before 1998, when monopolies existed in energy supply.
+Since the deregulation of the Energy Industry in the UK in the late 1990s, energy prices have become dependent on the global supply market.
+The UK energy industry employs a traded market position.
+This strategy was not the case before 1998 when government monopolies existed in the energy supply.

-The UK government still has an important role in meeting the energy demand of business despite the deregulation, and with its watchdog bodies, such as OFGEM and Energywatch, plays a part in regulating energy prices.
+The UK government still has a major role in meeting the energy demand of businesses despite the deregulation.
+The industry watchdog OFGEM also plays an important part in regulating market prices and competition.

 The UK is not only a consumer of energy but is also a producer.
-In 2006 the UK was the world's ninth-largest consumer of energy and the 15th largest producer.
-In 2007 the UK had a total energy output of 9.5 quadrillion BTUs (British Thermal Units) from oil, natural gas, coal nuclear and renewables.
-Production has declined over recent years and the UK is now a net importer of energy, making the country more susceptible to price fluctuations in the market.
+In 2006, the UK was the world's ninth-largest consumer of energy and the 15th largest producer.
+In 2007, the UK had a total energy output of 9.5 quadrillion BTUs (British Thermal Units) from oil, natural gas, coal nuclear and renewables.
+Production has declined over recent years with the UK now a net importer of energy.
+This position makes the country more susceptible to price fluctuations in the market.

-With market forces now in play in the energy market, the price of energy supplied to UK markets is more volatile and has fluctuated over the last ten years, but with an upward trend.
+The price of energy supplied to UK markets is more volatile and has fluctuated over the last ten years with an upward trend.

-The amount your business pays for energy will depend on the fuel you use, your bargaining power as a user (larger users having more clout with the suppliers), the length of your contract with your supplier and external factors such as crude oil prices.
+The amount your business pays for energy depends on the type of fuel you use, your bargaining power as a user, the length of your contract, and external factors such as crude oil prices.